slothbear/rosie_agenda/README.md

 # Rosie Agenda

-Most local Toastmasters clubs use the web application provided by [Toastmasters International](http://toastmasters.org) to run their meetings.
+Many local Toastmasters clubs use the web application provided by [Toastmasters International](http://toastmasters.org) to run their meetings.
 The [Free Toast Host](http://www.toastmastersclubs.org/) application is easy to use and provides a place for members to sign